keithckyeung/bookish-octo/README.md

 It will then verify that it is a proper book.io policy, after which it will start querying Cardano mainnet via Blockfrost for the URLs of distinct high-res cover images.

 Finally, it will concurrently download all 10 distinct images via the public Blockfrost IPFS gateway.
+The downloaded images will be named using their IPFS CID.

 ```
 Usage: bookish-octo [OPTIONS] <POLICY_ID>